Cayuga Lake: Geography

 The water level is regulated by the Mud Lock at the north end of the lake.
-It is connected to Lake Ontario by the Erie Canal and Seneca Lake by the Seneca River.
+It is connected to Lake Ontario by the Erie Canal, and Seneca Lake by the Seneca River.
 The lake is drawn down as winter approaches, to minimize ice damage and to maximize its capacity to store heavy spring runoff.

-The north end is dominated by shallow mudflats.
-An important stopover for migratory birds, the mudflats and marsh are the location of the Montezuma National Wildlife Refuge.
+The north end is dominated by shallow mudflats and marsh, which provide an important stopover for migratory birds and are part of the Montezuma National Wildlife Refuge.
 The southern end is also shallow and often freezes during the winter.

 Human impact

 Cayuga Lake is very popular among recreational boaters.
-The Allan H. Treman State Marine Park, with a large state marina and boat launch, is located at the southern end of the lake in Ithaca.
-There are two yacht clubs on the western shore: Ithaca Yacht Club, a few miles north of Ithaca, and Red Jacket Yacht Club, just south of Canoga.
-There are several other marinas and boat launches, scattered along the lake shore.
+The Allan H. Treman State Marine Park at the southern end of the lake in Ithaca offers a large state marina and boat launch.
+On the western shore are Ithaca Yacht Club, a few miles north of Ithaca, and Red Jacket Yacht Club, just south of Canoga.
+There are several other marinas and boat launches scattered along the lake shore.

 Cayuga Lake is the source of drinking water for several communities, including Lansing, near the southern end of the lake along the east side, which draws water through the Bolton Point Water System.
-There are also several lake source cooling systems that are in operation on the lake, whereby cooler water is pumped from the depths of the lake, warmed, and circulated in a closed system back to the surface.
+Several lake source cooling systems operate on the lake, whereby cooler water is pumped from the depths of the lake and used to cool warm water from buildings, which is returned to them cooled (in a form of heat pump transfer).
 One of these systems, which is operated by Cornell University and began operation in 2000, was controversial during the planning and building stages, due to its potential for having a negative environmental impact.
-However, all of the environmental impact reports and scientific studies have shown that the Cornell lake source cooling system has not yet had, and will not likely have any measurably significant environmental impact.
+However, all of the environmental impact reports and scientific studies have shown that the Cornell lake source cooling system has not yet had, and will not likely have, any measurably significant environmental impact.
 Furthermore, Cornell's system pumps significantly less warm water back into the lake than others further north, which have been operating for decades, including the coal-fired power plant on the eastern shore.

 The AES Coal Power plant was shut down in August 2019, and there are plans to convert it into a data center in the near future.
 The plant used to use Cayuga Lake as a cooling source.
 In the late 1960s, citizens successfully opposed the construction of an 830-MW nuclear power plant on the shore of Cayuga Lake.

 Rod Serling named his production company Cayuga Productions, during the years of his TV series, The Twilight Zone.
 Serling and his family had a summer home at Cayuga Lake.